 For guidance on determine DMARC policies, we recommend this resource: https://www.dmarcanalyzer.com/dmarc/create-dmarc-record/

 Step 3: Create a DNS Record for your mail domain

 Create a DNS resource record for your subdomain.
 The name, type and values are as follows:

 For example, if you are sending mail from @yourdomain.com, then you would create a DNS A Record for be.yourdomain.com with the value of 188.8.131.52.

 After users have created the DNS record for DMARC, contact email@example.com (subject line: "DMARC Request") to complete the setup process.
 Our team will then enable DMARC on your DemandCenter account.

 I am not an IT person.
 What do I put for my DMARC policy?

 We recommend checking out the following resources:

 It is likely that your SPF and/or DKIM policies are not configured.
-Remember, DMARC is an extension to DKIM and SPF and you cannot do DMARC without having DKIM and SPF i nplace.
+Remember, DMARC is an extension to DKIM and SPF.
+Thus, a successful DMARC alignment requires implementation of both DKIM and SPF.